Karel Janovický: Education and career

+Personal life and death

+Janovický was a keen walker, "never happier than half way up a Scottish mountain with a favourite dog", and was active in the Scout Movement.
+He died in the United Kingdom on 9 January 2024, at the age of 93.
+He was survived by his wife, Sylva, and children Cyril Simsa (born 1960) and Debora Cane (born 1962).

 Music

-Janovický is a prolific composer with over 200 works in his catalogue, ranging from opera, choral works and songs through to orchestral, string and wind ensembles, chamber music and piano works.
+Janovický was a prolific composer with over 200 works in his catalogue, ranging from opera, choral works and songs through to orchestral, string and wind ensembles, chamber music and piano works.
 His earliest compositions were written while he was still in Plzeň.
 These include many solo piano works and a series of pieces for spoken voice and piano.

 After his move to England he was awarded the Dutch Gaudeamus Foundation composition prize for his Piano Variations on the theme of Brigadier H. Smitke, Op.
 7. In 1954 his Concerto for Violin and String Orchestra, Op.
 10, was premiered at the Royal Festival Hall in London with Jan Šedivka soloist and the Kalmar Orchestra conducted by Colin Davis.
-On 14 February 1956 he made his debut at The Wigmore Hall with cellist Selu Trau, who also played his Sonata for Solo Cello, Op.
+On 14 February 1956, he made his debut at The Wigmore Hall with cellist Selu Trau, who also played his Sonata for Solo Cello, Op.
 11. In 1957 he won the Bournemouth Symphony Orchestra 'Garland for Shakespeare' competition with his Variations on a theme of Robert Johnson, Op.17, which was first performed by the Bournemouth Symphony Orchestra under Sir Charles Groves.
 (The theme is taken from Robert Johnson's Where the Bee Sucks).
 The Utmost Sail (1958) is a one act opera on a science fiction theme inspired by the launch of the satellite Sputnik in 1957.
 It concerns the crew of a space ship flying into space and watching the Earth being consumed in a nuclear holocaust.

 Although Janovický's rate of composition slowed down considerably from the early 1960s due to his heavy work commitments at the BBC, he resumed at full pace on his retirement in 1990.
-His Rain Songs cycle, setting poems by the Hungarian-born poet and translator George Szirtes, were written in memory of his teacher Mátyás Seiber.

-The Prazak String Quartet performed his String Quartet No 4 at Leamington’s Royal Pump Rooms on 25 February, 2022.
+His song cycle A Bed of Roses, words by Richard Robbins, was written for the tenor John Upperton and premiered at The Purcell Room in 1999.
+Rain Songs a 2010 song cycle setting poems by the Hungarian-born poet and translator George Szirtes, was written in memory of his teacher Mátyás Seiber.
+The last of a series of piano sonatas was completed in 2017.
+The Four Houseman Songs, composed in 2018, received a first performance in 2019 by Katherine Nicholson and Joan Taylor at a Dvorak Society concert.
+The Prazak String Quartet performed the String Quartet No 4 at Leamington’s Royal Pump Rooms on 25 February 2022.